lingrino/vaku/docs/cli/vaku_path_copy.md

 ### Synopsis

-Search a secret for a string
+Copy a secret from a source path to a destination path

 ```
 vaku path copy <source path> <destination path> [flags]